How To Create a VPN Connection on MacOS

 In this article we will go through the steps on how to manually create a VPN connection on your MacOS.
 Don’t worry, you don’t have to be tech savvy to set it up, it’s fairly simple.

 First of all you will need to purchase a VPN connection (or get a free version) and with the purchase you will get some information relating to the VPN.
 This includes but not limited to information like the server address, your user credentials and the type of VPN connection.
 Once we have these steps we can proceed to creating the VPN connection.

 Create a VPN connection in MacOS

-- Choose what kind of VPN connection you want to set up from the VPN Type pop-up menu, depending on the network you are connecting to, and give the VPN service a name.
+- Choose the VPN connection as IKEv2 from the VPN Type pop-up menu and give the VPN service a name

-- Click Authentication Settings and enter the user authentication information you were given by the network administrator.
+- Select the Authentication Settings: as Username and enter the user authentication information

-- After entering the user authentication information, click OK and click Connect.
+- After entering the user authentication information, click OK and click Apply

 Do you want to order Another VPN?

 Use both upper and lowercase characters Include at least one